 About Sarah M. Boye

-Her public history work extends beyond the classroom and the page, with projects that include the Greenwood Cemetery Digital Walking Tour, the Parramore Speaks oral history initiative, and collaborations with genealogical societies and local institutions.
-She has appeared on PBS affiliate WUCF’s Florida Road Trip and is the creator and producer of the forthcoming podcast Beneath the City Beautiful, which highlights overlooked stories in the city’s past.
+She has appeared on PBS affiliate WUCF’s Florida Road Trip and is the creator and producer of the forthcoming podcast Beneath the City Beautiful, which highlights overlooked stories in the city’s history.